modonohoe/rock-paper-scissors/README.md

 ![Syntax Issue](assets/images/documentation/syntax-order.png "Syntax order issues")

-Only when the dashboard statement was place above the restart statement was the display affected.
+Only when the dashboard statement was defined above the restart statement was the display affected.

 - In the restartGame function, player and computer images needed to be re-sourced as without explicitly doing so resulted in the following error: